tung/ruggrogue/book/game-data.md

 ### `AreaOfEffect`

-Attached to item entities to determine the radius of the area of their effect when they're used.
+Attached to item entities to determine the radius of their circular area of effect when they're used.

 ### `Asleep`